Dental Implants Northbrook IL

 Dental Implant Presentation

-Using the most recent advances in dental implant technology, Dr. Nickel and Dr. Steinberg are able to place single stage implants.
+Using the most recent advances in dental implant technology, Drs.
+Steinberg & Nick are able to place single stage implants.
 These implants do not require a second procedure to uncover them.
 Sometimes, depending on the available bone, implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants and temporary teeth on the implant at one visit.
 This procedure, called “immediate provisionalization,” can greatly simplify the surgical process.

 There are also new advances in implant treatment planning.
-Dr. Nickel and Dr. Steinberg use the latest computer software programs to plan complex implant cases.
+Drs.
+Steinberg & Nick use the latest computer software programs to plan complex implant cases.
 These programs allow the doctors to see the available implant sites in the bone in three dimensions.
-It also can be used to generate computer driven surgical guides to help place the implants at the time of surgery.
+It also can be used to generate computer-driven surgical guides to help place the implants at the time of surgery.
 This type of precision facilitates placement of implants in narrow or short areas of bone that otherwise may not be able to receive implants without further surgery to improve the available bone.

 Who Actually Performs the Implant Placement?

 Implants are a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
-While Dr. Nickel and Dr. Steinberg perform the actual implant surgery, the initial tooth extractions and any necessary bone grafting, the restorative dentist (your dentist) makes and fits the permanent teeth or prosthesis.
+While Drs.
+Steinberg & Nick perform the actual implant surgery, the initial tooth extractions and any necessary bone grafting, the restorative dentist (your dentist) make and fits the permanent teeth or prosthesis.
 Your dentist will also make any temporary teeth or prosthesis needed during the implant process.